TO THE SHARE HOLDERS

 CONTRACTS AND ARRANGEMENTS WITH RELATED PARTIES

-All contracts/arrangements/transactions entered into by the Company during the financial year with related parties were in the ordinary course of business and on arms length basis and were approved by the Audit Committee and Board of Directors, as and when required.
+All contracts/arrangements/transactions entered into by the Company during the financial year with related parties were in the ordinary course of business and on arms length basis and were approved by the Audit Committee, Board of Directors, and also shareholders approval was also obtained by passing a resolution through postal ballot dated 10th May 2025.
 None of the transactions with any of the related parties were in conflict with the Companys interest.
 No Material RPTs, as per the materiality threshold, were entered during the year by the Company.
-Accordingly, the disclosure of related party transactions as required under Section 134(3)(h) of the Act in Form AOC-2 is not applicable to the Company for FY 2022-23 and hence does not form part of this report.
+Accordingly, the disclosure of related party transactions as required under Section 134(3)(h) of the Act in Form AOC-2 is not applicable to the Company for financial year 2024-25 and hence does not form part of this report.

-The Policy on Related Party Transactions as approved by the Board may be accessed on the Companys website at the following link: https://a.storyblok.com/f/209886/x/aa1b855e02/policy-on-related-party-transactions.pdf
+The Policy on Related Party Transactions as approved by the Board may be accessed on the Companys website at https://a.storyblok.com/f/209886/x/a6ceffe01e/policy-on-related-party-transactions.pdf

 STOCK EXCHANGE(S)